Spinal Compression Fracture Symptoms

 - Back fatigue, due to excess muscle strain used to hold up the spine

-The following symptoms are rarely caused from compression fractures and
+The following symptoms are rarely caused by compression fractures and constitute medical emergencies:

 - Leg weakness